baboune/UnofficialApceraDoc/README.md

 ### Setup ssh access

 During the "provision_x.sh" phase, the scripts will modify how one accesses ssh.
+Basically, the scripts change the sshd_config to only allows some users to SSH in, and they change how the identity check is performed.

 One such modification in sshd_config is this:
 ```